m-horsch/m-horsch.github.io/_solver/TMD.md

 }
 </style>

+Revised: 2026-08-12

 ### Abstract
 This article describes a calculation called Total Manhattan Distance (TMD), which we can use to estimate the distance between any Toroidal state and the goal state.
 The confusion matrix shows that the TMD estimates are not very accurate, and over-estimates the true distance by a lot.
 The RMSE for TMD is substantially larger than for MTC.
-When used to guide a greedy search, TMD causes the search to get stuck in infinite cycles in all but 2 of the 100 example Toroidals given.
-However, if cycles are prevented during search, TMD works about as well as MTC.
-TMD can find solutions with about the same average time as MTC, with slightly shorter solution length.
-The quality of solution found my TMD is still substantially below optimal.
+If cycles are prevented during search, TMD works about as well as MTC.
+TMD can find solutions with about the same average time as MTC, and about the same average solution length.
+The quality of solution found by TMD is likewise substantially below optimal.

 ### Details
 In the previous article, I considered a very simple calculation called Misplaced Tile Count (MTC) to estimate the true distance between any given state and the goal state.